Best Astrophotography Telescopes (2025)

 This means that a large-body camera like a DSLR is not an ideal choice.
 A low-profile (circular) dedicated astronomy camera is a better fit, as less of the primary mirror is obstructed, allowing for more light transmission.
 That’s not to say that it can’t be done, but losing any amount of performance out of the RASA would be a shame.

-The most obvious benefit to a telescope with such a fast focal ratio, is that your exposure lengths can be much shorter than they would be with a typical astrophotography telescope.
-For instance, you could capture sub-exposures of 60 seconds rather than 3 minutes, which is less demanding on your equatorial mounts tracking accuracy.
+The most obvious benefit of a telescope with such a fast focal ratio is that your exposure lengths can be much shorter than they would be with a typical astrophotography telescope.
+For instance, you could capture sub-exposures of 60 seconds rather than 3 minutes, which is less demanding on your equatorial mount’s tracking accuracy.

 This telescope shoots at a focal length of 800mm, which is perfect for most of the bright nebulae in the sky and a wide range of galaxies, too.
-This is a great magnification for photographing the Moon in detail as well.
+This telescope is the perfect fit for anyone who owns a crop-sensor DSLR/mirrorless camera, or ZWO’s popular ASI2600 series cameras.

 Newtonians are much more affordable per inch of aperture when compared to a refractor, but here’s the catch.
-They are heavy, bulky, and require regular collimation to perform at their best.
-But, if you are willing to put the time into the maintenance and operation, you will be rewarded with some incredible images.
+They are large, somewhat bulky, and require occasional collimation to perform at their best.
+However, if you take the time to keep it tuned, you’ll be rewarded with stunning results.

 William Optics FLT 132 Triplet APO